About Us

 Jesse White

-Board Member Jesse is a fun-loving human that has devoted her soul to the people in every way possible.
+Treasurer Jesse is a fun-loving human that has devoted her soul to the people in every way possible.
 When she isn't working she's...well...working.
 She works for the leading gaming company in the state, owns her own art business and lives out her passion as a Personal Trainer and Health Coach.

 Jesse moved to Belleville in 1999 when she was a Freshman in high school.
 She enlisted in the military during her Sophomore year and found her way back to Belleville in 2006.
 She was raised in a very open minded family environment but had her struggles coming out like many have.
 Jesse loves working as a mentor for the youth, being a role model or just someone for them to talk to.
 "I look forward to continue serving my community in any way possible.
 It makes me so happy to do something as selfless as devoting my time towards something that makes a HUGE difference in not only my life but others lives around me."